Back

 Non-technical run-in and landing (sloped landing preferred).

-If the nearby trail does not offer this type of feature, a man-made structure (such as a 2×8 ft plywood covered box with a ramp) will need to be constructed.
+If the nearby trail does not offer this type of feature, a made structure (such as a 2×8 ft plywood covered box with a ramp) will need to be constructed.

-A materials list with construction guidelines can be provided prior to the course if needed.
+If needed, a materials list with construction guidelines can be provided before the course.

 Climbing Skills